-The Annual Meeting of Stockholders of Hub Group, Inc., a Delaware corporation (the "Company"), will be held at The Hyatt Lodge on the McDonald's campus at 2815 Jorie Boulevard, Oak Brook, Illinois on Thursday, May 9, 2013, at 10:00 a.m.
+The Annual Meeting of Stockholders of Hub Group, Inc., a Delaware corporation (the "Company"), will be held at Hub Group's Corporate Headquarters, located at 2000 Clearwater Drive, Oak Brook, Illinois on Friday, May 8, 2015, at 10:00 a.m.
 Central time for the following purposes:

-- (1) To elect six directors of the Company to hold office until the next annual meeting of stockholders; - (2) To hold an advisory vote on executive compensation; and - (3) To transact such other business as may properly be presented at the Annual Meeting or any adjournment thereof.
+- (1) To elect the six nominees listed in this proxy statement to the board of directors of the Company; - (2) To hold an advisory vote on executive compensation; and - (3) To transact such other business as may properly be presented at the Annual Meeting or any adjournment thereof.